 - Crediting each consignor and the shop with their respective shares of sales proceeds

-- Paying consignors by cash, check, store credit, PayPal
+- Paying consignors (settlement) by cash, check, store credit, PayPal

 Better software programs also allow for 'batch processing' - the performing of tasks in groups to save time administering to tasks.
 (See advantages.)